Canonical URLs: A Beginner's Guide to Canonical Tags

 how to fix an AMP page without a canonical tag

-When you’ve fixed this and any other issues, rerun the Site Audit using the gear icon.
+After fixing the “# AMP pages have no canonical tag” issue and any other issues, rerun the Site Audit using the gear icon.

 highlighted gear icon in the upper-right corner, showing a dropdown menu with an option to rerun the campaign